servo/servo/components/script/docs/JS-Servos-only-GC.md

 where it will be traced, such as DOM structs, and never in local variables, function arguments, and so forth.

-// XXX: this gives me a crazy idea: what if we made JS<T> !Copy?

 This rule doesn't correspond to anything that already exists in Rust's type system.
 Fortunately, the Rust compiler can load 'lint plugins' providing custom static analysis.
 These basically take the form of new compiler warnings,